 Many people experience hot flashes and night sweats during menopause and perimenopause.
 People can reduce or prevent these uncomfortable symptoms in a number of ways.

 Hot flashes are sudden feelings of heat that spread mainly through the face, neck, and chest.
 Night sweats happen when hot flashes occur at night.
-Up to 85 percent of women report hot flashes during menopause.
+Up to

 Read on to learn more about the causes of hot flashes and night sweats and how you can treat them at home or with medication.